Jay Peak, United States: Family Ski Guide

 What It Actually Costs

-Your smartest money move: Book a lodging-and-lift package that includes waterpark access.
-The bundled deal saves $50+/day versus buying each separately, and the waterpark keeps kids happy on storm days.
+Your smartest money move: Book the lodging-and-lift package that includes waterpark access.
+The bundled deal saves USD 50+/day versus buying each separately, and the waterpark keeps kids happy on storm days without additional spend.

 The Honest Tradeoffs